jaidenamari/nectar-flow-finance/_posts/2025-06-02-estimated-quarterly-taxes-in-2025.md

 ### 2. Single Freelancer – $63K Income

-**Meet Ganymede.** Ganymede is a writer, working with multiple clients, and just hit their stride after a slow winter.
+**Meet Geralt.** Geralt is a writer, working with multiple clients, and just hit their stride after a slow winter.
 They expect to earn about $63,000 in 2025.

 - In 2024, they paid $7,200 in taxes.
 - This year they're aiming to pay **90% of their projected 2025 taxes**, which they estimate will be about $8,200.